rdig/aireye/README.md

 ### still in development

 While it is functioning, this piece of code is still in development and may contain bugs or have pieces of functionality still missing

+### todo

+- A way to deal with multiple trackers and validate tracked data between them
+- Alert the user (popup) if the map failed to start / data cannot be fetched
+- Remove the PHP glue code (fork dump1090 and remove it's built in web server, or refactor it to allow header control)
+- Optimize ajax data pulling
+- Better airplane data storage (right now, modifcations to google's maps api can interfere with the data)
+- Aircraft tails (path / waypoints showing where the airplane travelled )
+- A more accurate validation of airplane, so we can better rely on the cleanup functions (right now we are relying on dump1090 to tell us when to remove the aircraft)
+- Add air routes overlays
+- Minor interface enhancements / cross browser bug fixes (especially on mobile)

 ### credits